Ismael Valdéz: San Diego Padres

 He then signed as a free agent with the San Diego Padres on December 18, 2003.
 He was 9–6 with a 5.53 ERA in 23 appearances (20 starts) for the Padres and was traded to the Florida Marlins on July 31, 2004, in exchange for Travis Chick.

 Florida Marlins

 In 2 seasons with the Marlins he was 7–5 with a 4.89 ERA in 25 appearances (18 starts).
 He missed most of the 2005 season with a hairline fracture of his right fibula.

 Mexico comeback

 After many years away from the sport, Valdéz returned to organized baseball in 2013 as a member of the Tigres de Quintana Roo in the Mexican League.

 Personal

 Prior to the 2004 season, Valdez used the spelling Valdés for his surname.

+Legacy

+On November 6, 2025, Valdez was enshrined into the Mexican Professional Baseball Hall of Fame as part of the class of 2025 alongside pitchers Francisco Campos, Jorge de la Rosa and Roberto Ramírez, infielders Óscar Robles and Roberto Saucedo, and executive Enrique Mazón.